-We are a college that values our commitment to serving students, that trait is a defining characteristic of our campus culture and this ethos continues to drive us as we seek innovative ways to support your pursuit of higher education.
-We are modifying our classes and teaching to minimize the risk of spreading the coronavirus while still maintaining our commitment to quality education.
-By enrolling at CCC you have become part of our campus family and your Clatsop Community College family is prepared to help you through these times.
+We are a college that values our commitment to serving students.
+That trait is a defining characteristic of our campus culture and this ethos continues to drive us as we seek innovative ways to support your pursuit of higher education.
+There will be challenges as you pursue your goals and CCC faculty and staff will be there to help you overcome them.
+By enrolling at Clatsop Community College you have become part of our campus family and your CCC family is prepared to do what it takes to make sure you are successful.
 We are here to inspire learning and create opportunities for each of you.